Tropic 08°N

 Community Engagement:

-‘Our community can attest that La Wayaka Current have the philosophy and conviction to strengthen indigenous cultures and a strong focus on the conservation of native species.
-They make efforts to bring people closer to these topics, creating awareness about natural environments and the communities that live in them to others in light of the current environmental and social crisis that overwhelms our world today.
-We encourage all to support La Wayaka Current in all their work.’
+‘Our community certify that La Wayaka Current… with the philosophy and conviction to strengthen the indigenous cultures and focus on the conservation of native species, have efforts to bring closer and create awareness about the natural environments and the communities that live in them to others, given the current environmental and social crisis that overwhelms the world today… We encourage all to support La Wayaka Current in all its work.’

-- Osvaldo Castro, Sahila (Spiritual Elder) and Alan Bonilla, General Secretary of Indigenous Community of Armila, Guna Yala
+- Osvaldo Castro, Sahila (Elder) and Alan Bonilla, General Secretary of Indigenous Community, Guna Yala

 - Hermogenes Martinez Crespo (Vice President of Yaug Galu Foundation) and Arcelio Perez Nelson (General Secretary of Yaug Galu Foundation)